ShikharSundriyal/DataStructureAlgorithms/Arrays-Strings-Level-2/Readme.md

 		- Every element in left is less than or equal to every element in right.
 		- left and right are non-empty.
 		- left has the smallest possible size.
+	- Approach 0 :  Brute Force 0(n2)
+		- start from left hand side of array , maintain max and from i+1 to arr.length check if arr[j] < max which means partition will happen at that jth idx.
 	- Approach 1 : Time 0(N), Space 0(N)
 		- very similar to the divide array into chunks , here we just need to return the first chunk length
 	- Approach 2 : Time 0(N), Space 0(1)